 What Types Of Blogs Are Accepted?

-- The blog should be written by a woman or have a large female followers.
+- The blog should be written by a woman or have a large female following.

 - You’ll need to have an engaging community of readers and excellent content.

-- The blog must be update weekly.
+- The blog must be updated weekly.
 They prefer that you add 2 new posts each week to your blog.
 They will settle for one, but they do recommend 2 posts per week.

 - Your blog must be more than 90 days old.

-- You can’t password lock your blog and it must be open to read by everyone.
+- You can’t password lock your blog and it must be open so everyone can read it.